vickylance/phaser3-parcel-ts-starter/README.md

 # phaser3-parcel-ts-starter

-A Phaser 3 Starter pack that utilizes -
+A simple Phaser 3 starter pack that utilizes -
-1) Parcel for bundling.
-2) Typescript for building the game.
+1) Typescript for building the game.
+2) Parcel for bundling.
 3) Tslint for linting.
+4) Prettier for code formatting.

 ## Installation & Development